-CaHousingMarketNews.com is an independent publication covering the Sacramento region’s housing market — Placer, El Dorado, Sacramento, and Yolo counties, plus the unincorporated communities and census-designated places in between.
+CaHousingMarketNews.com is an independent publication covering the Sacramento region’s housing market and the cities and communities shaping it — Placer, El Dorado, Sacramento, and Yolo counties, plus the unincorporated communities and census-designated places in between.

-We focus on what’s measurable: where prices rose or fell, how fast homes sold, where inventory tightened, what’s being built, what monthly payments actually look like for buyers in each city.
-The goal is to give residents — buyers, sellers, renters, anyone watching the market — a clear read on local conditions, grounded in data from the same sources real estate professionals use.
+We focus on what’s measurable: where prices rose or fell, how fast homes sold, where inventory tightened, what’s being built, what monthly payments actually look like for buyers in each city, and the demographic and economic context behind those numbers.
+The goal is to give residents — buyers, sellers, renters, anyone watching the market — a clear read on local conditions, grounded in data from the same sources real estate professionals and local governments use.

 What we publish